 - Updated alternator: AC Delco replaced by Nippon Denso (1993, from engine number 32438)

 - Updated starter engine: Bosch replaced by Nippon Denso (1993, from engine number 34242)

 When ordering a new 512 TR, the list of "options" was quite limited.
-Besides a choice for the colour for the exterior, the leather interior, the dash and the carpets (see below for available colours), there were just three other options: a Schedoni leather luggage set (specially made for the 512 TR), other 3-piece wheels (as shown above) and a spare wheel (as an addition to the inflation bottle which was part of the tool kit).
+Besides a choice for the colour for the exterior, the leather interior, the dash and the carpets (see the colours page for available colours), there were just three other options: a Schedoni leather luggage set (specially made for the 512 TR and consisting of 5 pieces), other 3-piece wheels (as shown above) and a spare wheel (as an addition to the inflation bottle which was part of the tool kit).